 The programme aims to give voice to the most marginalised, increase the effectiveness of civil society and create greater responsiveness amongst duty bearers through harnessing the potentials offered by digital evidence.

 August 2018 - October 2022

-The most marginalised, including women and girls, LGBTI people, ethnic minorities and people living with HIV.
+The most marginalised, including women and girls, people with disabilities, LGBTI people, ethnic minorities and people living with HIV.

 - To improve access to services for marginalised people.

 - To increase the effectiveness of civil society and other actors at all levels to address the priorities of marginalised people

 - To create greater accountability and responsiveness among power holders to act on the priorities of marginalised people, from the local to global level.

 We work with grassroots organisations and community-based organisations (CBOs) to build the capacity of marginalised groups to generate and present data about themselves and their experience of interacting with both civil society and duty bearers.

-Data sets will be developed in Myanmar, Nigeria and Zimbabwe which will be used to draw comparisons between community-gathered and institutionally generated data.
+This data from Myanmar, Nigeria and Zimbabwe will be used to draw comparisons between community-gathered and institutionally generated data.
 Presenting the richness of the community evidence, particularly that from the most marginalised, will be a key driver of the programme.

 This community evidence, incorporated into the data sets, will be a key resource, helping to foster collaboration between actors within communities, civil society and duty bearers and act as a robust evidence base to strengthen civil society effectiveness across all three countries.